David-OConnor/lin-alg/README.md

 - Computer graphics
 - Biomechanics
+- Robotics and unmanned aerial vehicles.
 - Structural chemistry and biochemistry
+- Cosmology modeling
 - Various scientific and engineering applications
 - Aircraft attitude systems and autopilots

 Vector and Quaternion types are *copy*.

 For Compatibility with no_std tgts, eg embedded.
 Use the `no_std` feature.
+This feature ommits `std::fmt::Display` implementations.
 For computer-graphics functionality (e.g. specialty matrix constructors, and [de]serialization to byte arrays), use the `computer_graphics` feature.

 Do not run `cargo fmt` on this code base; the macro used to prevent duplication of code between `f32` and f64` mules causes undesirable behavior.